kubeshop/botkube-docs/content/configuration/_index.md

 - clusterrolebindings

 ### Updating the configuration at runtime

-If you have installed the BotKube controller using helm, you can modify the controller configuration at runtime.
+You can update the configuration and use `helm upgrade` to update configuration values for the BotKube.

+You can also change values directly in ConfigMap - which is not reccomended but is great for quick experimentation.
 You have to edit the configmap which will also restart the BotKube pod to update mounted configuration in the pod.

 ```bash
 $ kubectl edit configmap botkube-configmap -n botkube
 ```
-This command will open configmap specs in vim editor.
+This command will open configmap specs in an editor.
 Do the required changes, save and exit.
 The BotKube pod will automatically restart to have these configuration in effect.